a10networks/a10networks.github.io/main-repositories/a10-stateful-common-library.md

 ### SForm

 Auto-config form \(SForm\) uses the UI JSON schema to generate a React form.
-This form includes layout, sections, fields, buttons and create/update functionalities.
-However, comparing to form mockups, certain fields might not exist in UI JSON schema.
+This form includes layout, sections, fields, buttons, and create/update functionalities.
+However, compared to form mockups, certain fields might not exist in UI JSON schema.
 These fields are called customized fields.

 #### use case